Petition seeks Amherst town charter change on expelling members

 “I need to be there and be their eyes and ears,” Wheaton said.
 “That’s what I am elected to do.”

 Wheaton said she is honored by the public support she’s received in the aftermath of her expulsion.
-She doesn’t plan to attend the Aug.
+She does not plan to attend the Aug.
 14 meeting.

 “I don’t want to be a distraction,” Wheaton said.
 “This is the community’s time to address the matter.”